Climate change is real, man-made, and happening now. The stakes are too high not to act.LET'S GO

 The President has announced a new set of carbon pollution standards on new and existing power plants—a monumental step toward reducing the carbon pollution the United States generates.

-His plan will reduce carbon pollution from existing power plants 30% from a 2005 baseline by 2030.
+His plan will reduce carbon pollution from existing power plants 32% below a 2005 baseline by 2030.
 That's a big deal—The New York Times called the President's climate proposal “the strongest action ever taken by an American president to tackle climate change.”Stand with the President

 SWITCH TO CLEAN